ziflex/gulp-module-wrapper/README.md

 });
 ```

-Wrap the contents, with custom dependencies, callback params, and variable to return (exports)
+Process the contents, with custom dependencies, callback params, and variable to return (exports)

 ```javascript
 var wrap = require('gulp-module-wrapper');